complyue/edh-early-history/Tour/Readme.md

-Above said may sound pretty dreadful, but it should make you feel better if I tell you that you can forget about all kinds of [synchronization primitives](http://www.cs.columbia.edu/~hgs/os/sync.html) scattered here and there, with every methods you attempt to program concurrency, except within an **Edh** world.
+Above said may sound pretty dreadful, but it should make you feel better if I tell you that you can forget about all kinds of [synchronization primitives](http://www.cs.columbia.edu/~hgs/os/sync.html) scattered here and there (despite of many **async** frameworks trying to mitigate that disputable complexity), with every methods you attempt to program concurrency, except within an **Edh** world.

 ### Transaction (STM)